Seven Reasons to Study Chemical Engineering

 5. International skills

 The world is a small yet diverse place, both more global, yet at the same time dividing people like nothing else.
 Chemical engineering offers skills and knowledge that can be applied in any country or culture around the world today.
 Knowing a foreign language helps too.
-Here's a list of combined degrees of chemical engineering with a foreign language.

 You have to be smart to be a chemical engineer, and, in all honesty, the title of the degree sounds fancy and complicated, which will impress at parties.
 There's also the respect that will come when you graduate from one of the toughest degrees on offer – which is why you will get a job.